fabrv/node-template/GUIDELINES.md

 - `tsconfig.json` is a configuration file for Typescript.

 **Starting the application**
-All NodeJs services should have their starting script set in the `package.json`.
+All Node.js services should have their starting script set in the `package.json`.
 Most developers,services and software including AWS Lambda, GCP App Engine, Heroku and even Visual Studio Code use the starting script `npm start` by default.

 Applications made on a transpiled language like ClojureScript, Purescript or Typescript must be built before starting, in this cases the build script should also be included in the `package.json`